MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-395-Hours-Service-Drivers/subpart-A-General/section-395.8.md

 (B) The record of duty status must be recorded in duplicate for each 24-hour period for which recording is required.
 The duty status shall be recorded on a specified grid, as shown in paragraph (g) of this section.
 The grid and the requirements of paragraph (d) of this section may be combined with any company form.

-(iv) Subject to paragraphs (a)(1)(i) through (iii) of this section, until December 18, 2017, a motor carrier operating commercial motor vehicles shall require each of its drivers to record the driver's record of duty status:
+(iii) Subject to paragraphs (a)(1)(i) and (ii) of this section, until December 18, 2017, a motor carrier operating commercial motor vehicles shall require each of its drivers to record the driver's record of duty status:

-(A) Using an ELD that meets the requirements of subpart B of this part;
+(A) Using an ELD that meets the requirements of subpart B of this part; or

-(B) Using an automatic on-board recording device that meets the requirements of § 395.15; or

-(C) Manually, recorded on a specified grid as shown in paragraph (g) of this section.
+(B) Manually, recorded on a specified grid as shown in paragraph (g) of this section.
 The grid and the requirements of paragraph (d) of this section may be combined with any company form.
 The record of duty status must be recorded in duplicate for each 24-hour period for which recording is required.

 (2) A driver operating a commercial motor vehicle must: